 As we all know, the internet is an amazing tool, but unfortunately it doesn't come without risks.
-The Net Aware website, produced in partnership with the NSPCC, has lots of useful information on keeping children safe online.
+The UK Safer Internet Centre website, produced in partnership with the NSPCC, has lots of useful information on keeping children safe online.

 Please also find below some general advice.

 One of the first steps to ensuring your child is safe online is to set up parental controls so that upsetting or harmful content is blocked from view.
 Parents will be able to easilyy control in-app purchases and manage how long their child spends online.
 It’s important to remember that the words and terms your child or toddler may search will often be done innocently.
 However, even the most innocent searchers can render explicit results.
 Parental controls are one of the best ways to prevent this by allowing you to plan the time of day your young one goes online and how long for, stop them from downloading inappropriate apps, and manage the content different members of the family can see.

 2. Talk to your child about staying safe online

 Another way to keep your child protected when using the internet,internet is to speak to them regularly and openly about the dangers of using the internet.
 Some families will find it helpful to have an open discussion about this and agree on what is appropriate.
 Alternatively, if parental controls have flagged something that may be of concern, you may need a more specific conversation about the particular website or app that your child wants access to.
 It’s important that this is a two-way conversation and parents should ask their children what is and isn't appropriate so that they have insight into their thought-process.

 3. Encourage them to ask questions